intel/libvpl/README.md

 | ATSM (Intel® Data Center GPU Flex Series)  |                  |:heavy_check_mark:| DX11                        |
 | Future platforms...                        |                  |:heavy_check_mark:| DX11                        |

-For TGL and DG1, if both oneVPL and Intel® Media SDK runtime are installed then the oneVPL Dispatcher will prefer oneVPL runtime unless the application requests D3D9 by setting the oneVPL Dispatcher filter property "mfxImplDescription.AccelerationMode" to MFX_ACCEL_MODE_VIA_D3D9.
+For TGL and DG1, if both Intel® VPL and Intel® Media SDK runtime are installed then the Intel® VPL Dispatcher will prefer Intel® VPL runtime unless the application requests D3D9 by setting the filter property "mfxImplDescription.AccelerationMode" to MFX_ACCEL_MODE_VIA_D3D9.

 ## Installation and Usage

 ### Installation options

-oneVPL may be installed:
+Intel® VPL may be installed:

 - from source code.
 See install and use instructions at [INSTALL.md](INSTALL.md).
 - from Linux packages.
 See [Intel® software for general purpose GPU capabilities](https://dgpu-docs.intel.com/)